fbpx

 Step #1: Review and Validate the Provider Network

-Before submitting your network, it’s essential to review your data with a fine-tooth comb.
-Pay special attention to the two new behavioral health provider specialties in your HSD tables.
+Before your network submission, it’s essential to review your data.
+Pay special attention to the new behavioral health specialties in your HSD tables.
 Make sure they’re accurately listed and that your network meets the requirements for network adequacy.
 This step ensures that you have the updated and complete information necessary for a successful submission.

 Step #2: HSD Tables Must Match Your Provider Directory

-To avoid any discrepancies or compliance issues, it’s crucial to ensure that your provider directories and HSD tables match.
+To avoid data discrepancies or compliance issues, ensure that your provider directories and HSD tables match.
 Take the time to compare and cross-check the data in both sources.
 This way, you can be confident that your provider directories accurately reflect the information listed in your HSD tables.

 Step #3: Limit Provider Locations in HSD Tables